vittoriolaferla/Eryantis/README.md

 ![alt text](src/main/resources/Graphical_Assets/Eriantys_slider.jpg)

 Implementation of the game table [Eriantys](https://www.craniocreations.it/prodotto/eriantys/).
 Eriantys is a strategic board game created by Cranio Creations, where players compete to gain control over magical islands by deploying students, using professors' abilities, and leveraging unique character cards.
-The game features various elements such as magical creatures, islands to conquer, and special powers to outmaneuver opponents.
-This project presents a digital adaptation of Eriantys, developed as part of a bachelor's thesis.
-It features a comprehensive implementation that includes a graphical user interface (GUI), a command-line interface (CLI), and network capabilities through sockets, offering a full-fledged digital gaming experience.
+The game features various elements such as magical creatures, islands to conquer, and special powers to outmaneuver opponents.This digital version introduces a multiplayer online feature supporting up to three players, incorporates game-saving capabilities, and ensures resilience, allowing players to disconnect and reconnect without disrupting the game's continuity.
+Developed as part of a bachelor's thesis, this adaptation encompasses a detailed implementation that spans a graphical user interface (GUI), a command-line interface (CLI), and network functionalities via sockets, providing an immersive digital experience of Eriantys.

 **Teacher**: San Pietro Pierluigi